How To Maintain Your Happy Marriage When An Adult Child Moves Back In

 It is so easy to get caught up in being a parent to your adult children that you forget to pay attention to your spouse and to that spouse’s needs.

-Again, you need to talk and to listen to what your spouse is expressing to you.
+Again, you need to talk and listen to what your spouse is expressing to you.

-Pay attention to the needs that are there and work toward finding a solution that works for the two of you.
+Pay attention to the needs of the two of you and work toward finding a solution that works for them.
 Remember, the adult children don’t have to like what you decide.
-It is your decision to make.
+You decide.

 Advertisement

 It is no longer your responsibility to provide for all their needs.
-You are free to pick and choose if, what, and how you are willing to help them.
+You can choose whether, what, and how you are willing to help them.

-5. Always show love, respect, support, and encouragement to your spouse
+5. Always show your spouse love, respect, support, and encouragement.

-Whatever you may think about a situation with your adult children, make sure that you spend time listening and showing your spouse that you truly love and respect his/her opinion.
+Whatever you think about a situation with your adult children, listen and show your spouse that you truly love and respect his/her opinion.

 Be as supportive and encouraging as you can be.
-Again, show that support and encouragement, even if you may have a differing thought or opinion about the situation.
+Again, show that support and encouragement, even if you have differing thoughts or opinions about the situation.

-If your spouse is having difficulty, it is important for you to be there and work together as a team to do what is best for you as a couple.
-Don’t ignore the fact that you are a couple and don’t ignore what will make your marriage really good!
+If your spouse is having difficulty, you need to be there and work together as a team to do what is best for you as a couple.
+Don’t ignore the fact that you are a couple, and don’t ignore what will make your marriage good!

 Advertisement